jhump/grpctunnel/README.md

   track the available tunnels.
 Each such tunnel is a channel that can be used to send RPCs to the corresponding network client.
 * `AffinityKey`: This is a function for grouping reverse tunnels.
-The function is given a `ReverseTunnelChannel` and returns a key.
+The function is given a `TunnelChannel` and returns a key.
 The function has access to the corresponding stream's context, from which it can query for properties that may be useful for grouping -- such as the authenticated peer, request headers provided when the tunnel was opened, and any other context values that may have been populated by interceptors.
 All reverse tunnels with the same key can be treated like a connection pool using the handler's [`KeyAsChannel`](https://pkg.go.dev/github.com/jhump/grpctunnel#TunnelServiceHandler.KeyAsChannel) method.